 Exterior of the basilica

-- Main façade: Dates from the 18th century and is an example of classicist baroque.
-At the top of it you will see several statues representing Christ and St. John the Baptist and St. John the Evangelist.
+- Main façade: It dates back to the 18th century and is an example of classicist baroque.
+At the top of it you will see several statues depicting Christ and St. John the Baptist and St. John the Evangelist.

 - The gates: They come from the Roman Forum, specifically from the Curia of the Senate.
 Borromini adapted and placed them here.